laurabolwell/gwent-paddleboarders/README.md

 The site provides some basic information about the group but the main focus is to provide information about the meet-ups which take place each week.
 It also shows some photographs from previous social paddles and has a contact page should a user wish to get in touch.

-In this section, you will include a few paragraphs providing an overview of your project.
-Essentially, this part is your "sales pitch".

-At this stage, you should have a name for your project so use it!
-Don't introduce the project as a "portfolio project" for the diploma.

-In this section, describe what the project hopes to accomplish, who it is intended to target, and how it will be useful to the target audience.

 Consider adding a mockup image using the "Am I Responsive" website.
 Here's your deployed site as an example: https://ui.dev/amiresponsive?url=https://laurabolwell.github.io/gwent-paddleboarders